 The pandemic proved that as our world becomes more interconnected, we become at greater risk of pathogenic spread.
 But it also showed how interconnection could help develop a collective and coordinated response to tackle a crisis of this or even greater magnitude.
-Aided by increasing digitization, international collaboratives are gaining momentum to help prepare the world for future health disruptions.
-More and more governments are collaborating with international organizations to develop early warning capabilities, accelerate scientific research and development, and build health capacities in less developed nations.
+Aided by increasing digitisation, international collaboratives are gaining momentum to help prepare the world for future health disruptions.
+More and more governments are collaborating with international organisations to develop early warning capabilities, accelerate scientific research and development and build health capacities in less developed nations.

-The pandemic has thrown a spotlight on diversity, equity, and inclusion.
+The pandemic has thrown a spotlight on diversity, equity and inclusion.
 As governments moved services online during the pandemic, it became critical to improve digital access.
-Moreover, government leaders are reimagining social care programs to improve the delivery of services and drive greater impact in disadvantaged communities.
+Moreover, government leaders are reimagining social care programmes to improve the delivery of services and drive greater impact in disadvantaged communities.

-Remote work, virtual classes, and telehealth represent just a few of the ways governments used digital tools to respond to the COVID-19 pandemic.
+Remote work, virtual classes and telehealth represent just a few of the ways governments used digital tools to respond to the COVID-19 pandemic.
 However, this also brought forth the digital divide and equity issue.
 For example, 40% of the global population still lacks internet access.
-Governments are acutely aware that inadequate access to digital connectivity and tools could mean billions of constituents being left out of the broader digitization movement.
-In response, governments are improving digital access—availability, affordability, and adoption to bridge the digital divide.
-They are also redesigning digital platforms, ecosystems, and infrastructure to help disadvantaged populations access services and social care.
+Governments are acutely aware that inadequate access to digital connectivity and tools could mean billions of constituents being left out of the broader digitisation movement.
+In response, governments are improving digital access—availability, affordability and adoption to bridge the digital divide.
+They are also redesigning digital platforms, ecosystems and infrastructure to help disadvantaged populations access services and social care.

-Government’s ability to cut through the noise and deliver accurate, important messages to the people who need them is crucial to the success of public sector programs.
+Government’s ability to cut through the noise and deliver accurate, important messages to the people who need them is crucial to the success of public sector programmes.
 Good communication can help build trust, which is important for driving inclusive engagement.
-Governments are reimagining traditional methods of communication, focusing on how to engage marginalized communities, and doing so through new mediums.
+Governments are reimagining traditional methods of communication, focusing on how to engage marginalised communities, and doing so through new mediums.